Everything you need to know to be ready when you arrive with us.

 Rolling out the red carpet

 The end of the week is an opportunity for the children to share their accomplishments.
-They can proudly perform on stage in front of their peers or have them take a look at the projects they have been working on.
+They can proudly perform on stage in front of their relatives and friends or have them take a look at the projects they have been working on.
 Photos and videos of the event will be available in the Fan club Zone.
+All the information concerning the presentations is available in the newsletter sent on Thursday before each day camp registration week.

 Hooray for free BBQ lunches!